 BB+, BB, BB- (Ba1, Ba2, Ba3): This is the highest rating tier within the high yield category, but a BB rating indicates a higher level of concern that deteriorating economic conditions and/or company-specific developments could hinder the issuer’s ability to meet its obligations.

 B+, B, B- (B1, B2, B3): B-rated bonds can meet their current financial commitments, but their future outlook is more vulnerable to adverse developments.
-This helps illustrate that credit ratings take into account not just current conditions, but also the future outlook.
+This helps to illustrate that credit ratings take into account not just current conditions, but also the future outlook.

-CCC+, CCC, CCC- (Caa1, Caa2, Caa3): Bonds in this tier are vulnerable right now and, in S&P’s words, are “dependent on favorable business, financial and economic conditions to meet financial commitments”.
+CCC+, CCC, CCC- (Caa1, Caa2, Caa3): Bonds in this tier are vulnerable right now and, in S&P’s words, are “dependent on favorable business, financial and economic conditions to meet financial commitments."
 Fitch uses a single CCC rating, without breaking it out into the plus and minus distinctions as S&P does.

 CC (Ca): Like bonds rated CCC, bonds in this tier are also vulnerable right now but face an even higher level of uncertainty.